foundry-rs/starknet-foundry/docs/src/testing/running-tests.md

 ## Filtering Tests

-You can pass a filter string after the `forge` command to filter tests.
+You can pass a filter string after the `snforge` command to filter tests.
 By default, any test name matching the filter will be run.

 ```shell